j3ffk3/ocp-materials/template-elastic-stack/README.md

-# How To use this template?
+# How To use this elastic-stack template?

 ## Step1 login your okd by this command .